soloischilling/Dumb-CS2-Configs/README.md

 **Method 2:** Launch CS2 and enter `exec "config_name"` into the console.
 Replace "config_name" with the name of the config file.

 _(You will have to do this every single time you launch the game, but gives you more control.
 May also trigger VAC randomly, less.)_

 ---

-## Help:
-You can use the console command `?help` in CS2, for more info on the config, just make sure you have the config executed, or the command won't work.
-You can also contact me at "soloischilling" on Discord.

----
 > Thank you for using my configs! **-Solo**